-What: Sunday lunch at The Garrison, a casual favourite among Bermondsey locals, begins with truffle parsnip soup or mackerel rillettes.
-The star of the show though is of course the roasts, which include leg of lamb or beef sirloin and are all served alongside roast potatoes, carrots, fine beans a Yorkshire pudding.
+What: Sunday lunch at The Garrison, a casual favourite among Bermondsey locals, begins with seasonal starters such as truffle parsnip soup or mackerel rillettes.
+The star of the show though is of course the roasts, which include leg of lamb or beef sirloin and are all served alongside vegetables, roast potatoes, Yorkshire pudding and homemade gravy.

 Where: 99-101 Bermondsey Street, SE1 3XB

 What: A quintessentially British restaurant such as The Goring Dining Room is expected to serve up a dish as quintessentially British as a Sunday roast.
 Its lunch menu changes seasonally, but usually features a roast special, perhaps a roast sirloin of Ross County beef with a Yorkshire pudding.
 Eating here is an experience in itself and a real treat.

 Where: 15 Beeston Place, SW1W 0JW